Engel & Völkers

 The first step to understanding the concept of rent increase in Dubai is to understand the reasons it occurs.
 Here are some common reasons for landlords increasing a property’s rent in Dubai:

-• A high market demand for rental properties is often one of the primary reasons for rent increases in Dubai.
-Apartments located near various hubs and amenities often have a high demand, which in turn leads to higher rental prices.
+• Location Demand: A high market demand for rental properties is often one of the primary reasons for rent increases in Dubai.
+Properties near transport, schools, or business hubs tend to command higher rents.

 Dubai rent increase laws are monitored by the Dubai Land Department’s (DLD) regulatory arm, RERA (Real Estate Regulatory Authority).
 RERA plays an important role in regulating the entirety of Dubai’s real estate market and ensuring that there is fairness, transparency, and stability within the market.